 They wrote out a bunch of rules which, both, the resource server, Gmail in this example, and the third-party application, Linked In in our example, would have to incorporate into their code in order to perform claims based authorization so that you wouldn’t have to give your Gmail user name and password to Linked In.

 This grand scheme of interaction, they called OAuth.
 It has since caught on like wild fire.

+OAuth has, since its advent, been revised twice as v1, v1a and v2.0.
+Version 2.0 is the most recent and popular one and the versions are not backward compatible.
+Any reference to OAuth in this article without an explicit version suffix must be understood to mean OAuth 2.0.

 Today, virtually every website from Github to Gmail, Picassa to Flickr, and perhaps even your own company has a resource server that exposes data in an OAuth way.
-The OAuth specification also calls resource servers by the name OAuth servers, and the third-party clients by the name OAuth clients.
+The OAuth 2.0 specification also calls resource servers by the name OAuth servers, and the third-party clients by the name OAuth clients.

 Today, virtually every user, knowingly or not, uses OAuth.
-Wherever on the Web you see buttons of the kind below, that is .
+Wherever on the Web you see buttons of the kind below, that is OAuth 2.0 in action.

 The evolution of the Web has enabled a scenario where the traditional web application could be written by an OAuth provider, the client application, as was the case with Linked In in our example above, written by someone else, and the user could be someone else.

-What is a Json Web Token (JWT)?
+OAuth 2.0 access tokens are opaque and can be any string; even the string “Hello, World!”
+But such a value offers no security.
+In practice, an access token is a bit more useful than “Hello, World,” carries an expiry timestamp and and may even be encrypted using symmetric or asymmetric encryption.What is a JSON Web Token (JWT)?

 The access token is essentially a string sent in the header of the HTTP response by the authorization server to the client.
 With every subsequent request, the client sends this string back to the server in one of the three ways: